askvader/askvader/README.md

 <img alt="Noros" src="https://dl.dropboxusercontent.com/s/aig30sypi5avyul/noros_logo.png" width="600">

 Noros is an cloud framework based on the [Dhall](https://dhall-lang.org/) language.

-It provides a type-safe wrapper around is an opinionated subset of Terraform and Nix.
+It uses Terraform, Packer and Nix under the hood and can be seen as a type-safe wrapper around these tools.

 ### Goals
 - Capture the entire infrastucture (provisioning and configuration) as a *single expression*